SBNSoftware/SBNSoftware.github.io/sbn/codingconv/CodingConventionsExplained.md

   It is then possible for the users to set a limit so that a few messages are logged, but then additional ones are progressively discarded.

+`[CE.09]` <span id="CE09"> _**[+++]**_
+  When a module fails to load a data product that is specified by configuration, it is assumed that there is either a configuration error or a defective input, and as such the module is **required** to emit a fatal error.
+  This behaviour can be optionally disabled by a flag as an additional configuration parameter or, in alternative, by a parameter listing the mandatory input, where missing data not in the required categories does not trigger a fatal error.
+In these cases it is **recommended** that the number of missing data products be tracked and reported at the end of the job.

 ##  [CC] Configuration and experiment-specific features  ###################